 If you want to contribute code to core tooling, please read:

-1. For now, many tests expect to run on Linux.
+For now, many tests expect to run on Linux.
 If you contribute a bigger feature, you'll need to test on Linux according to the checklists.
-It's possible to do basic tests and changes on Windows if it's parts written in Horse64 (rather than Moose64 or C).
+It's possible to do basic tests and changes on Windows if it's parts written in Horse64.
+It might be less practical for Horse64 Root.

-2. Read the licensing carefully and agree to contribute your code under the given terms. ⚠️ We currently ask you don't use AI-based code generation or completion, like "Co-Pilot" etc. ⚠️
+Read the licensing carefully and agree to contribute your code under the given terms. ⚠️ We cannot accept any code that used AI-based code generation or code completion, like "Co-Pilot" etc., see here ⚠️

 To set up a new pull request, try these steps (warning, you should know terminal basics like changing directories):